 Each year it is the responsibility of the student to sign the work study grant agreement and provide the document to the Office of Student Financial Services.
 Students are not permitted to work without a current grant agreement.

 You are permitted to work in only one on-campus job at a time.
 Your job is considered a part-time position.
-Exceptions to this policy are departments that require the services of students on a one-day or one-week basis, such as the Annual Giving Phonathon, University Learning Commons, Global Language Cultural Center (GLCC), Academic Support Services and commencement exercises.
+Exceptions to this policy are departments that require the services of students on a one-day or one-week basis, such as the Annual Giving Phonathon, University Learning Commons, Athletic events, Student Life events, Global Language Cultural Center (GLCC), Academic Support Services and commencement exercises.

-If your name, address or student status changes, you must contact the Student Employment Supervisor at 718-990-2331.
+If your name, address or student status changes, you must contact the Payroll department at 718-990-1865, press 1 or via email.

 As part of your introduction to the student work experience, you are required to complete our online Student Worker Orientation Program.
 As a new hire, you will receive an invitation to participate in the online training program via email.
 It is essential that you complete all four components of this 30-minute program: the video; PowerPoint presentation; quiz; and survey.
 The Orientation Program outlines the expectations of the student worker position, provides you with key St. John’s employment policies, and highlights the importance of providing quality service to all our customers.
 Feel free to talk to your supervisor, or call the Student Employment Office if any of the material is unclear or if you want to know more about part of the program.
 Your supervisor will be informed of your participation, and the time you spend completing Orientation will be compensated as paid work time.
 For optimal performance, we recommend Google Chrome to access the material.